Nikse.dk

 • + several formats of unknown name

-Subtitle Edit can also convert subtitles via command line (text formats only)
+Subtitle Edit can also convert subtitles via command line or the batch-convert-ui

 Subtitle Edit main window